ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: OUR APPROACH

 \subsection{Localization with an Inverse Semantic Model}

 ShelfAware integrates the depth and semantic models within an MCL filter, maintaining weighted particles $\{(\bm{x}_t^{(i)}, \bm{w}_t^{(i)})\}_{i=1}^N$ over the pose belief.
-The method’s key innovation is an \emph{inverse semantic model} that proposes high-quality pose hypotheses directly from live semantic observations, enabling fast \emph{global localization} and recovery from tracking failures (the ``kidnapped robot" problem) without special-case handling.
+The method’s key innovation is an \emph{inverse semantic model} that proposes high-quality pose hypotheses directly from live semantic observations, enabling fast \emph{global localization} and recovery from tracking failures without special-case handling.

 \paragraph{Offline Pre-computation} We precompute expected semantic observations $\hat{\bm{z}}^s(\bm{x}, m_s)$ for discretized poses $\bm{x}=(x,y,\theta)$ over the free space (10cm cells; 36 orientation bins).
 For each pose, we ray cast the 3D semantic map (Sec.~\ref{sec:shelfaware_semantic_mapping}) to obtain the expected semantic vector.
 All vectors are cached in a hashmap (76\,MB for our store environment).
 We also build a reverse index \texttt{class\_to\_poses} (2.1\,MB) mapping each product class to the set of poses from which that class is visible, enabling efficient candidate pruning at runtime.